 ITA's accredited 11-week, part-time Online TEFL course or the 4-week, full-time Intensive Online TEFL course are your best options at this time for getting TEFL certified and preparing you for opportunities to teach English online and overseas in the future.

 Most in-person TEFL schools around the world are also being closed and classes remain on hold throughout the rest of 2020.
 So if you're looking to take an in-person TEFL course for teaching English as a foreign language, unfortunately this likely will not happen until 2021.
 For up-to-date info related to availability and cancellations of in-person TEFL courses around the globe, please read our Coronavirus Updates page.

 Important to know: You can take both the 11-week online course and the 4-week intensive online course safely from home.
 You can also complete your 20-hours of student teaching online to ESL students.

 What is a realistic timeline for TEFL certification & then getting a job teaching English abroad or online?

-ITA’s Online TEFL course is 11 weeks long and then you’ll need to finish your 20-hours of practicum (live practice teaching).
+ITA’s 170-Hour Online TEFL course is 11 weeks long (part-time) and then you’ll need to finish your 20-hours of practicum (live practice teaching).
 These practicum hours can be completed during or after your TEFL class at an in-person location or online.

 If you take ITA's 4-week Intensive Online TEFL course, which has the practicum hours built into the course, you can realistically begin looking for teaching jobs immediately after your course ends.